Your AI agent's knowledge shouldn't belong to someone else's model.

 Uniserver Digital Sovereignty Research, 2026

-Here's what's actually happening when you train an AI agent on a third-party platform: your proprietary knowledge - the frameworks you spent a career developing, the domain connections only you understand, the client insights that define your competitive edge - enters a system designed to learn from it.
-The provider's terms of service may promise your data won't be used for training.
-But the architecture itself is designed to absorb.
-Even during inference, patterns from your data inform how the model responds to everyone else.
+Here's what's actually happening when you upload your expertise to many third-party AI platforms: your proprietary knowledge - the frameworks you spent a career developing, the client insights that define your competitive edge - enters a product governed by their terms of service.
+And on a lot of those platforms, the terms permit your uploaded content to be used for model training.
+Once that happens, it can shape a product your competitors also pay to use.
 You invested years building that intelligence.
 Why hand it over for free?
 McKinsey defines sovereign AI as the ability to build, run, and govern AI in a way that aligns with your own rules, security needs, and values.
 IBM calls it the principle that you should control not just where data resides, but how it's used, who operates the system, and whether it complies with your standards.
 VMware warns directly: when data leaves your control, so does your competitive advantage.
 This isn't a fringe concern.
 It's the central question of the AI era.

 From renting intelligence to owning it.